Congress Works on the IRS Informants Reward Program

 Congress Works On The Irs Informants Reward Program, Houston Tax Attorney

-The Tax Relief and Health Care Act of 2006 provides a lot of new tax procedure provisions, such as the Section 6702 frivolous “tax submissions” penalty.
-This Act also set out a number of changes related to the ineffective and poorly administered (according to the U.S. Treasury Inspector General for Tax Administration) IRS informants reward program.
+The Tax Relief and Health Care Act of 2006 makes a number of changes related to the IRS informants reward program.
+This program has long been ridiculed for being ineffective and poorly administered.
+Even the U.S. Treasury Inspector General for Tax Administration has said so.

 U.S. Tax Court Review & Limitations

 The new provisions then go on to specify that the “whistleblowers” program does not apply to individual taxpayers whose gross income for the applicable year is less than $200,000 and if the taxes in disputed are under $2,000,000.
-This may serve to limit the usefullness of the program for many potential claimaints.
+This may serve to limit the usefulness of the program for many potential claimants.

 Considerations for the New Program